Advanced Technical Details

 When the circuit breaker triggers, you see:

-Cost ceiling reached ($X.XX).
+Cost ceiling reached ($X.XXXX).
 Execution stopped to prevent overcharge.
 Current: $Y.YYYY, attempted: $Z.ZZZZLegacy workflows (pre-circuit-breaker) do not have maxExecutionPrice validation.
 Migration is recommended.

 Monetary Precision